mbernste/mbernste.github.io/_posts/2020-05-11-measure_theory_post_3.md

 $$\left\{ \int_F g \ d\mu \mid 0 \leq g \leq f, g \ \text{is simple} \right\}$$

 This is a set of integrals of simple functions.
 Moreover, these simple functions that are bounded from above by $f$.
-Let's take a look at one of the simple functions in the set.
 In the figure below, we depict an example positive function $f$ and a simple function $g$ that is bounded above by $f$:

 <center><img src="https://raw.githubusercontent.com/mbernste/mbernste.github.io/master/images/simple_function_approx.png" alt="drawing" width="500"/></center>

+Since $g$ is always bounded above by $f$, we can arbitrarly make $g$ more fine-grained to better approximate $f$.
+This is akin to shrinking rectangles!
+Moreover, as $g$ becomes more fine-grained, and better approximates $f$, the integral of $g$ will better approximate the area under $f$.
+The supremum used in the above definition performs this very task of computing the area under ever-more fine-grained simple-functions!

+We also notice here that $f$ *has* to be positive for this all to work out.
+If $f$ can be negative, than it is difficult to find a limit of $g$'s that approach $f$.
+We need $f$ to be positive so that we can bound ever-fine-grained $g$'s from above by $f$.

 <span style="red">THIS POST IS UNDER CONSTRUCTION</span>